shhhkun/TrashPando/README.md

 ## Known Issues
 - Path separator fetching is a bit unoptimized, check/look into preload.js loading properly as to use electronAPI calls rather than state & useEffect
+- Common folders scan is somewhat restricted/limited by how its defined in main.js, possibly allow user to add their own preference of common folders
+- File selecting whilst scrolling
+    - Not using React Selecto anymore
+    - Using component for selecting logic to more easily implement and debug autoscroll, 'ctrl +', and selection persistence

 ---